5 Ways to Lower Your Interest Rate and Kill Debt for Good

 Regardless of the method you take to pay off debt, the key is to change your habits.
 Paying off debt, only to continue foolish spending will put you back in the same situation.
 This means you spend only what you can afford and pay off your credit card in full each month.

 It also means you actively begin saving money each month.
-Pick a bank like Synchrony that has no minimum balance and pays at least 1.85 percent so you can build your savings cushion.
+Pick a bank like Barclays as they have no minimum balance and pays 2.05 percent so you can build your savings cushion.
 This will transform you from a spender into saver, which is the key to staying debt free.

 Have you ever had success in getting a credit card company to lower your interest rate?
 What other ways have you found helpful to pay off debt quicker?
 Are you working to pay off debt this year?